slmhastings/Penny-Blog/src/pages/blog/2021-04-06-what-are-the-money-things-no-one-tells-you-2.md

 And the earlier you start investing, the more chances it has to snowball into 2x, 3x, 4x your savings.
 Meaning you can actually save less (and have more money to spend today) and still hit that million-dollar goal before you’re 70.

-Oh, and by the way, women are \*really\* good investors.
-[This study](https://www.bloomberg.com/news/articles/2020-08-28/women-fund-managers-beating-men-in-picking-stocks-goldman-finds) [Link to study URL <https://www.bloomberg.com/news/articles/2020-08-28/women-fund-managers-beating-men-in-picking-stocks-goldman-finds>]  from Goldman Sachs shows that female fund managers beat men at stock picks, yet men are retiring with way more.
+Oh, and by the way, women are \*really\* good investors. [](https://www.bloomberg.com/news/articles/2020-08-28/women-fund-managers-beating-men-in-picking-stocks-goldman-finds)[This study ](https://www.bloomberg.com/news/articles/2020-08-28/women-fund-managers-beating-men-in-picking-stocks-goldman-finds)from Goldman Sachs shows that female fund managers beat men at stock picks, yet men are retiring with way more.

 Investing is the answer.
-We’ll show you how \[Link to products page]
+[We’ll show you how. ](penny-finance.com/quiz)

 # MYTH: MORE EDUCATION = HIGHER SALARY